James H. Walker: Political career

-Walker would return to provincial politics running as a United Farmers of Alberta candidate in the 1935 Alberta general election.
-He was defeated by Social Credit candidate Solon Earl Low, finishing a distant second place, but still ahead of incumbent Frank Leffingwell.
+Walker ran as a United Farmers of Alberta candidate in the 1935 Alberta general election.
+He was defeated by Social Credit candidate Solon Earl Low He finished a distant second place, but still ahead of incumbent Frank Leffingwell.

-Walker himself would run for a second time in the Warner electoral district against Low.
+Walker ran a second time in the Warner electoral district against Low.
 He was an Independent candidate this time around and defeated Low.

-Walker would run for leadership of the Independent Citizen's Association and defeat David Elton on a first ballot win at Calgary on January 23, 1944.
-His win would make him the first permanent leader of the Independents.
+Walker ran for leadership of the Independent Citizen's Association and defeated David Elton on a first ballot win at Calgary on January 23, 1944.
+His win made him the first permanent leader of the Independents.

 Walker had trouble gaining traction as leader.
 Prior to the start of the 4th Legislative session, the Independents lost two caucus members who joined Joseph Trembley to sit in the Assembly as Liberals.
-The Independents, despite knowing about the timing of the 1944 Alberta general election well in advance, failed to field a full slate of candidates.
+The Independents, despite knowing about the timing of the 1944 Alberta general election well in advance, did not field a full slate of candidates.
 The party and Walker were criticized heavily as being unable to form government and unable to be a viable alternative.
-On elections night, Social Credit under Ernest Manning surged in popularity and the Independents were returned in just three seats.
+On elections night, Social Credit under Ernest Manning surged in popularity and the Independents were elected in just three seats.

-Walker was personally defeated in his own electoral district by Low and did not return to provincial politics.
+Walker was personally defeated in his own electoral district by Low and did not run again in provincial elections.